aplaxco1/CMPM121-FinalProject-Group5/README.md

   The player has access to 3 different save files which they can save the current state of their game into, so that when they return to the menu scene, or exit the game and come back to play at another time, they can load one of these save files to pick up where they left off.
-When the game is saved, a data entry is created to store into local storage, which contains the current state of all the grid cells (x position, y position, and waterLevel), the current sun level, the player's current position, the current lists of commands and list of redo commands, as well as the map of plants, which are converted into a structure containing its x position, y position, crop specific data, and current growth level.
+When the game is saved, a data entry is created to store into local storage, which contains the current state of all the grid cells (x position, y position, and waterLevel), the current sun level, the player's current position, the current list of commands and list of redo commands, as well as the map of plants, which are converted into a structure containing its x position, y position, crop specific data, and current growth level.
 Depending on which of the three save files that the player chooses to save their current game into, the data will be saved to a specific entry ("savefile01", "savefile02", or "savefile03").
 In the main menu, if the player has previously saved their game to one of the three files, it will appear as an option to load the game from one of those files, and the play scene will start with the name of the file being loaded from passed into the scene.
 Depending on how the play scene was started, if it was a new save, it